Use the analysis-aliws plug-in

 -

-aliwsanalyzer may remove the last letter of a word.
-For example, tokenizingiPhoneandChineseproducesIphonandchines, without the finale.-
+The aliws analyzer may remove the last letter of a word during tokenization.
+For example, tokenizing

-Cause: The aliws analyzer applies a stemming filter after tokenization, which removes the final
+aliwsanalyzer applies a stemming filter after tokenization, which removes letters like the finalefrom words. -

 GET my-index1/_analyze { "analyzer": "my_custom_analyzer", "text": ["iphone"] }